Mary Ann Yeats

 Despite having a relatively short period on the bench, Yeats was ready to retire when she did.
 'The life of a judge is full on,' she says, 'and the days are very long.'
 Tiredness creeps up and takes over.
 While there was some adjustment when she retired, it didn't take too long for her to start enjoying it.
 She now divides her time between Perth and the family farm near Augusta, spending time with her husband, enjoying time with their four grandchildren and, as a longtime member of the Cottesloe Tennis Club, playing as much tennis as she can.
 According to Her Honour, 'Life is very good and very full and goes for a long time.'

-Selected Resources: Mary Ann Yeats interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, 2015, 6815845; National Library of Australia, Oral History and Folklore Collection; Reidy, Mark, 'Meeting the demands of justice', The Record, 28 March 2014, http://www.therecord.com.au/news/in-depth/meeting-the-demands-of-justice/.
+Sources used to compile this entry: Mary Ann Yeats interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, 2015, 6815845; National Library of Australia, Oral History and Folklore Collection; Reidy, Mark, 'Meeting the demands of justice', The Record, 28 March 2014, http://www.therecord.com.au/news/in-depth/meeting-the-demands-of-justice/.

 Prepared by Nikki Henningham

 Created: 30 May 2016, Last modified: 18 November 2016